ZhuoxiChen09/ZhuoxiChen09/README.md

 ---

 ## About Me
-I’m a third-year undergraduate at UC San Diego exploring the intersection of machine learning and cognitive neuroscience.
+I’m an undergraduate at UC San Diego majoring in Cognitive Science (ML & Neural Computation) and Applied Mathematics, with minors in Computer Science and Philosophy.
+I work at the intersection of computational neuroscience, data analysis, and machine learning systems.

-My work involves applying computational methods to analyze biological data and build systems that enhance human cognition and decision-making.
+I’ve built automated ImageJ pipelines for TH-intensity quantification in Parkinsonian mouse models, cleaned and analyzed large-scale biological datasets, and developed ML/LLM-based decision-support tools, including calendar and task-prioritization systems.

-I focus on clean design, reproducible workflows, and connecting theoretical principles with practical applications.
+My interests center on how cognitive and statistical principles can be turned into reliable, interpretable computational systems.
+Especially in settings where reproducibility, human understanding, and practical usability matter as much as raw performance.
 ---

 ## Projects